Unsupervised Local Discrimination for Medical Images: Experimental Results

-where $\mathcal{L}_{entropy}$ is a constraint on entropy to make $r_{nc}$ with a high confidence.
-The new loss is set as the optimization target in the following 80 epochs.
+\end{footnotesize}where $\mathcal{L}_{entropy}$ is a constraint on entropy to make $r_{nc}(h,w)$ with high confidence.
+The new loss is set to optimize the model in the following 80 epochs.

-In each training iteration, four data groups are fed into the model and each group contains two augmented images of the same image instance and one mixup image.
-The optimizer is Adam with the initial learning rate ($lr$) of 0.001, and $lr$ will decline to half after each 10 epochs.
+In each training iteration, four data groups are fed into the model.
+Concretely, two images are firstly randomly sampled and mixed to generate the mixup image followed Eq.~(\ref{equation:image_mixup}); then, each sampled image is processed by different augmentation settings to generate two augmented versions; and the final group contains these four augmented images and the mixup image.
+The optimizer is an Adam with the initial learning rate ($lr$) of 0.001, and $lr$ will decline to half after every 10 epochs.

-\textbf{Transfer to downstream tasks:} There are totally 12 downstream tasks for color fundus and chest X-ray as described in Section \ref{section:Datasets and preprocessing}.
-The segmentation model is a U-net, whose encoder is the same as $f(\cdot)$ and the decoder is similar as $g(\cdot)$ but without embedding branch and the final layer is activated by Sigmoid.
-We firstly utilize the learnt feature extractor as the initial encoder for downstreams and only update decoder in the first 100 epochs.
-Then, all of model's parameters will be updated in the following 100 epochs.
-The Adam with $lr=0.001$ is utilized as the optimizer and 20\% of the training data is split as the validation dataset to alleviate overfitting and choose the best model.
-The dice loss is set for training as: where $Y$ is the ground truth and $Y'$ is the prediction.
-To avoid the risk of dividing by zero, the smoothness term $\epsilon$ is added in the loss and is set as 1 in this paper.
+\textbf{Transfer to downstream tasks:} The segmentation model for downstream tasks is a U-Net, its encoder is the same as $f(\cdot)$ and its decoder is similar to $g(\cdot)$ but without the embedding module, and a final layer is activated by the Sigmoid.
+We firstly utilize the learned feature extractor as the initial encoder for models of downstream tasks and only update the decoder in the first 100 epochs.
+Then, all of the model's parameters are updated in the following 100 epochs.
+The Adam with $lr=0.001$ is utilized as the optimizer, and 20\% of the training data is split as the validation dataset to alleviate the over-fitting.
+The loss function is set as dice loss as follows: where $y'_n \in Y',\ y_n \in Y$, $Y$ is the ground truth and $Y'$ is the prediction.
+The smoothness term $\epsilon$ is set as 1.

-Due to the number for chest X-ray dataset (SCR and SIIM-ACR) is relative abundant, we make a series of experiments to analysis the improvements brought by our method for different data number in Section \ref{section:ablation experiments}.
-Specifically, we respectively use 20\%, 40\%, 60\%, 80\% and 100\% of the training data to train the network and then apply the model to the test data.
-The DSC value for chest X-ray tasks in the section is the average value of corresponding results based on different training data ratios.
+Since the number of the image in chest X-ray datasets (SCR and SIIM-ACR) is relatively abundant, we make comparative experiments to analyze the improvements brought by our method for different data numbers in Sec.~\ref{section:ablation experiments}.
+Specifically, we respectively use 20\%, 40\%, 60\%, 80\%, and 100\% of the training data to train the network.
+Accordingly, The evaluation metric for chest X-ray tasks in this section is the average metric value of results based on different ratios of the training data.

-\textbf{Experiment setting:} To construct augmentation image pairs, RandomResizedCrop, RandomGrayscale, ColorJitter, RandomHorizontalFlip, Rotation90 in pytorch are adopted. $H_p$ and $W_p$ are set as 8 to evently divide image into $8\times 8$ patches, and $C$ is set as 16 to cluster 16 regions.
+\textbf{Experiment setting:} To construct augmentation image pairs, RandomResizedCrop, RandomGrayscale, ColorJitter, RandomHorizontalFlip, and Rotation90 in PyTorch are adopted. $H_p$ and $W_p$ are set as 8 to divide an image into $8\times 8$ patches, and $C$ is set as 16 to cluster 16 regions for each image.